 Boulder: Avery Brewing Company

-It’s no coincide that Boulder, Colorado ranks as one of the best places to live in the country and has over a dozen breweries to choose from.
-It’s true, despite having a population of just over 100,000 people, Boulder residents never have to go thirsty looking for their next favorite beer.
+It’s no coincidence that Boulder, Colorado ranks as one of the best places to live in the country and has over a dozen breweries to choose from.
+Despite having a population of just over 100,000 people, Boulder residents never have to go thirsty looking for their next favorite beer.

-While choosing a brewery is as hard of a choice as any, Avery Brewing Company is one of the most popular spots in Boulder, and for good reason as well.
+While choosing a brewery is as hard of a choice as any, Avery Brewing Company is one of the most popular spots in Boulder, and for good reason.
 In their beautiful indoor/outdoor facility, Avery serves their flagship favorites like White Rascal alongside an ever-changing selection of brews on tap.
+The open outdoor space around the brewery complex is great for dogs and has access to a dog-friendly pond area.

 Nederland: Knotted Root Brewing Company